-The Sky-Watcher 8” Collapsible Dobsonian telescope is a travel-friendly, yet powerful amateur telescope that retails in the sub-$500 price range.
+The Sky-Watcher 8” Flextube Dobsonian telescope is a travel-friendly, yet powerful amateur telescope that retails for around $600 (click here for today’s price, which opens in a new tab).
 Eight inches of aperture make this an entry level scope for the serious astronomer; you have moved past the beginner level.

 Sky-Watcher’s 8” Dob has a solid rocker mount, flat equatorial disc stand, and a 1200mm focal length with a 203mm aperture designed for deep-field viewing with ease.
 If great imagery of galaxies, nebulae and star clusters is your backyard stargazing desire, then this scope may well satisfy both your astronomical and financial desires.